Ton-O/meta-kodi/README.md

 - TVShows:      Directory that opens KODI library and shows all the TVShows that are defined.
 - Movies:       Directory that opens KODI library and shows all the Movies that are defined.
 - Moviesets:    Directory that opens KODI library and shows all the Movies that are defined within MovieSets.
+- Music:        Directory that opens KODI Library for Music.
+It allows browsing by artist and album, and searching through a smart search method.
 - VideoSources: Directory that opens KODI library for all the VIDEO-sources.
                 Then you can browse each source as a file-explorer.
 Browsing through directories is currently limited to 7 levels deep because of technical and practical limits.